 - Recommended measures shall be designed and included in the improvement plans and submitted to the Department of Public Works for review and approval. - 17.
 Prior to the issuance of the building permit or planning permit (if applicable), the applicant shall submit a driveway "Plan and Profile," to the Department of Public Works, showing the driveway access to the parcel (garage slab) complying with County Standards for driveway slopes (not to exceed 20%) and to County Standards for driveways (at the property line) being the same elevation as the center of the access roadway.
 When appropriate, as determined by the Department of Public Works, this plan and profile shall be prepared from elevations and alignment shown on the roadway improvement plans.
 The driveway plan shall also include and show specific provisions and details for both the existing and the proposed drainage patterns and drainage facilities. - 18.
 No proposed construction work within the County right-of-way shall begin until County requirements for the issuance of an encroachment permit, including review of the plans, have been met and an encroachment permit issued.
 Applicant shall contact a Department of Public Works Inspector 48 hours prior to commencing work in the right-of-way. - 19.
-The applicant shall submit to the Project Planner a copy of the recorded Grant Deed(s) of only the parcels to be merged for review and approval prior to Planning Department approval. - 20.
-Prior to the issuance of the building permit, the applicant will be required to provide payment of "roadway mitigation fees" based on the square footage (assessable space) of the proposed building per Ordinance No. 3277. - 21.
+Prior to the issuance of the building permit, the applicant will be required to provide payment of "roadway mitigation fees" based on the square footage (assessable space) of the proposed building per Ordinance No. 3277. - 20.
 The applicant shall submit a permanent stormwater management plan in compliance with the County's Drainage Policy and National Pollution Discharge Elimination System (NPDES) requirements for review and approval by the Department of Public Works.